Buttered cat paradox: In humor

 The faux paradox has captured the imagination of science-oriented humorists.
 In May 1992, the Usenet Oracle Digest #441 included a question from a supplicant asking about the paradox.
 Testing the theory is the main theme in an episode of the comic book strip Jack B. Quick.
 The title character seeks to test this theory, leading to the cat hovering above the ground and the cat's wagging tail providing propulsion.
 The March 31, 2005, strip of the webcomic Bunny also explored the idea in the guise of a plan for a "Perpetual Motion MoggieToast 5k Power Generator", based on Sod's law.
 In Science Askew, Donald E. Simanek comments on this phenomenon.

 Brazilian energy drink brand Flying Horse released a 2012 award-winning commercial that simulates the recreation of this phenomenon, which is then used to create perpetual energy.

 In reality

 Cats possess the ability to turn themselves right side up in mid-air if they should fall upside-down, known as the cat righting reflex.
 This enables them to land on their feet if dropped from sufficient height.

-Toast, being an inanimate object, lacks both the ability and the desire to right itself.
-A study at Manchester Metropolitan University involving dropping 100 slices under laboratory conditions established that toast typically lands on the floor butter-side-down as a result of the manner in which it is typically dropped from a table, and the aerodynamic drag caused by the air pockets within the bread.
+A study at Manchester Metropolitan University involving dropping 100 slices of buttered toast under laboratory conditions established that it typically lands on the floor butter-side-down as a result of the manner in which it is typically dropped from a table, and the aerodynamic drag caused by the air pockets within the bread.
 The toast is typically butter-side-up when dropped.
-As it falls, it rotates; given the typical speed of rotation and the typical height of a table, a slice of toast that began butter-side-up on the table will land butter-side-down on the floor in 81% of cases.
+As it falls, it rotates; given the typical speed of rotation and the typical height of a table, a slice of toast that began butter-side-up on the table lands butter-side-down on the floor in 81% of cases.